 ”There is more time in a liquid than a solid, and more time in gasses than a liquid”.
 This quote from P. D. Ouspensky’s “A New Model of the Universe” 1934, has been brought to fame by Merèlle.

-Natures laws slightly resemble those of chemistry, but chemistry lacks something, especially the time dimension.
-This was a conclusion, that I arrived at after innumerous failed experiments, where I thought that I could imitate the linear methods of conventional chemistry.
+The laws of Nature slightly resemble those of chemistry, but chemistry lacks something, especially the time dimension.
+This was a conclusion, that I arrived at after countless failed experiments, where I thought that I could imitate the linear methods of conventional chemistry.
 But it didn’t work, something was lacking.
-Among other things, it just went to fast.
-The separate links in the chain lacked “time”, that is, their own built in time.”
+Among other things, it just went too fast.
+The separate links in the chain lacked “time”, that is, their own built-in time.”

 Now the body of his “Space and Time” postulate.

-In the end Ouspensky gives an unexpected and knowledgeable opinion about the hindrance for astral body concept to be considered as it commmonly is in most literature.
+In the end, Ouspensky gives an unexpected and knowledgeable opinion about the hindrance for the astral body concept to be considered as it commonly is in most literature.

-According to Michael Maier, Philosophers Stone is the very stone that Cybele makes Saturn-Chronos to swallow, in order to get her son Jupiter out from his father’s voracity ( Chronos used to feast on his children) ; in this way Jupiter was able to break free from time and became king of Olympos.
+According to Michael Maier, Philosophers Stone is the very stone that Cybele makes Saturn-Chronos swallow, in order to get her son Jupiter out from his father’s voracity ( Chronos used to feast on his children); in this way, Jupiter was able to break free from time and became king of Olympos.
 A new king is an allegory for the pure Sulphur obtained in the last cooking.
 So a pure soul joined to a pure Spirit/Mercurius.
 Or a Spirit/Mercurius turning into Soul/Sulphur and becoming Salt.
 Indeed is only a question of extractions and metamorphosis.
 In Alchemy we do believe that a soul is a spirit of life more coagulated.
 Saturn-Chronos, according to Pernety, is the metamorphosis during the putrefaction, the blackness, the chaos.
 To which alchemists gave strange and opposite names.
-Among them Chaos is the most suitable definition, in my opinion.
-Furtherly, there is not substantial difference among Satur, Jupiter and Cybele.
+Among them, Chaos is the most suitable definition, in my opinion.
+Furtherly, there is no substantial difference between Satur, Jupiter, and Cybele.
 They are three in one.

-In 1977 phisicist Robert Shaw kept an eye on some puzzling differential equations.
-He programmed these equations in an old analogic computer and proved the biggest shock in his life: having programmed the computer to do iterations or repeating continously the same equations, he felt in the world of the mirror, in which order failed to resist to chaos.
+In 1977 physicist Robert Shaw kept an eye on some puzzling differential equations.
+He programmed these equations in an old analogic computer and proved the biggest shock in his life: having programmed the computer to do iterations or repeating continuously the same equations, he felt in the world of the mirror, in which order failed to resist chaos.
 The results were strange attractors, even if Shaw did not know yet.
-Labors of Hercules, at a certain phase on, are illogically continous repetitions of the same operations.
+Labors of Hercules, at a certain phase on, are illogically continuous repetitions of the same operations.
 Repetita Iuvant, repetitions are good.